Bohuslav Hostinský: Studies

 After graduating from secondary school, Bohuslav Hostinský studied mathematics and physics at the Faculty of Arts of Prague's Charles University.
-There in 1907 he received his doctorate with a dissertation on Lie spherical geometry and in the same year he became an adjunct professor at the gymnázium (Gymnasium) in Nový Bydžov, from where in April 1908 he transferred to the gymnázium in Roudnice and eventually to Prague's Reálné gymnázium v Kodaňské.
-For the academic year 1908–1909 he studied at the Sorbonne in Paris; his time there profoundly influenced his research.
+There in 1907 he received his doctorate with a dissertation on Lie spherical geometry and in the same year he became an adjunct professor at the gymnasium in Nový Bydžov, from where in April 1908 he transferred to the gymnasium in Roudnice nad Labem and eventually to Prague's Gymnasium in Kodaňská street.
+For the academic year 1908–09 he studied at the University of Paris in Paris; his time there profoundly influenced his research.

 Career

 In November 1911 he passed the formal examination for the acceptance of his habilitation thesis at Charles University; the examination committee included Karel Petr, Jan Sobotka, and Vincenc Strouhal.

-On the 9th of August 1920 Hostinský was appointed a full professor of theoretical physics at the Faculty of Science in Brno's Masaryk University, as well as director of the department.
+On 9 August 1920, Hostinský was appointed a full professor of theoretical physics at the Faculty of Science in Brno's Masaryk University, as well as director of the department.
 He worked there until his death.